Diocletianic Persecution: First edict

-On February 23, 303, Diocletian ordered that the newly built Christian church at Nicomedia be razed, its scriptures burned, and its treasures seized.
-February 23 was the feast of the Terminalia, for Terminus, the god of boundaries.
+On 23 February 303, Diocletian ordered that the newly built Christian church at Nicomedia be razed, its scriptures burned, and its treasures seized.
+23 February was the feast of the Terminalia, for Terminus, the god of boundaries.
 It was the day they would terminate Christianity.
 The next day, Diocletian's first "Edict against the Christians" was published.
 The key targets of this piece of legislation were senior Christian clerics and Christians' property, just as they had been during Valerian's persecution.
 The edict prohibited Christians from assembling for worship and ordered the destruction of their scriptures, liturgical books, and places of worship across the empire.
 But Christians tried to retain the scriptures as far as possible, though, according to de Ste Croix, "it appears that giving them up...was not regarded as a sin" in the East; sufficient numbers of them must have been successfully saved, as is evident from the representative findings of "early biblical papyri" in the stream of the transmission of the text during this period.
 Christians might have given up apocryphal or pseudepigraphal works, or even refused to surrender their scriptures at the cost of their own lives, and there were some cases where the scriptures were not in the end destroyed.
 Christians were also deprived of the right to petition the courts, making them potential subjects for judicial torture; Christians could not respond to actions brought against them in court; Christian senators, equestrians, decurions, veterans, and soldiers were deprived of their ranks; and Christian imperial freedmen were re-enslaved.

 Diocletian requested that the edict be pursued "without bloodshed", against Galerius's demands that all those refusing to sacrifice be burned alive.
 In spite of Diocletian's request, local judges often enforced executions during the persecution, as capital punishment was among their discretionary powers.
 Galerius's recommendation—burning alive—became a common method of executing Christians in the East.
 After the edict was posted in Nicomedia, a man named Eutius tore it down and ripped it up, shouting "Here are your Gothic and Sarmatian triumphs!"
 He was arrested for treason, tortured, and burned alive soon after, becoming the edict's first martyr.
 The provisions of the edict were known and enforced in Palestine by March or April (just before Easter), and it was in use by local officials in North Africa by May or June.
-The earliest martyr at Caesarea was executed on June 7, and the edict was in force at Cirta from May 19.
-In Gaul and Britain Constantius did not enforce this edict, but in the East progressively harsher legislation was devised; the edict was firmly enforced in Maximian's domain until his abdication in 305, but persecutions later began to wane when Constantius succeeded Maximian and was officially halted when Maxentius took power in 306.
+The earliest martyr at Caesarea was executed on 7 June, and the edict was in force at Cirta from 19 May.
+In Gaul and Britain Constantius did not enforce this edict, but in the East progressively harsher legislation was devised; the edict was firmly enforced in Maximian's domain until his abdication in 305, but persecutions later began to wane when Constantius succeeded Maximian and were officially halted when Maxentius took power in 306.